Data protection policy in accordance with the EU General Data Protection Regulation (GDPR)

 Electronically stored data is protected from unauthorised access, accidental deletion and malicious attempts.
 Data is stored on designated drives and servers, is backed up frequently and not stored on removable media in any format.

 Data held is only viewable via bespoke software by Tax Debts Help and Advice and those designated staff members who are required to use the data in pursuit of the work we have been requested to undertake.

 The law requires that we take reasonable steps to ensure data is kept accurate and up to date; this is done via the work we undertake and the ongoing management of ‘the clients’ case.

 Subject Access Requests

-All individuals who are the subject of personal data held by Lisa Tabor, trading as Tax Debts Help and Advice are entitles to ask what information we hold and why, ask to gain access to this information, be informed how to keep it up to date, be informed how we are meeting data protection obligations.
+All individuals who are the subject of personal data held by Tax Debts Help and Advice are entitles to ask what information we hold and why, ask to gain access to this information, be informed how to keep it up to date, be informed how we are meeting data protection obligations.

 Disclosing data for another reason

 In certain circumstances, the Data Protection Act allows personal date to be disclosed to law enforcement agencies without the consent of the data subject.
 Under these circumstances, Tax Debts Help and Advice will disclose requested date.
 However, Tax Debts Help and Advice will ensure the request is legitimate, seeking assistance from legal advisors, if necessary.